nobodyisnobody/write-ups/RaRCTF.2021/pwn/unintended/README.md

 then we will free them.
 The big chunk allocated in unsorted bin, when freed, will have it's BK & FD pointers, point to main_arena in libc.

-with LSB of libc address always be 0xa0.. (easy to verify on gdb),  so we will allocate immediatly after freeing them,
+with LSB of libc address always be 0xa0.. (easy to verify on gdb),  so we will allocate (immediatly after freeing them),

-another bloc of the same size 0x428, with only a byte of 0xA0 as its data.. so that the libc main_arena address will not be overwritten.
+another bloc of the same size 0x428, with only a byte of 0xA0 as its data.. so that the libc main_arena address will not be corrupted.

 And we can leak it, with the "Deploy Challenge" function.